10 Business Email Subject: Field Tips

 Business Email Subject: Fields Matter

 I see Subject: fields daily that make me think twice before opening an email.
-If I have to think twice, I had better recognize the Sender: field, or the email will likely go straight to Trash.
+If I have to think twice, I’d better recognize the ‘Sender’ field, or the email will likely go straight to the Trash.
 And that’s just for my day-to-day communications.

 A recent study showed that what works for some doesn’t work for others.
-For example, while under 60 characters makes your email more “openable,” 72 characters or more, the study found, makes your email more relevant.
+For example, while an email under 60 characters makes it more openable, 72 characters or more, the study found, makes it more relevant.
+Which is it?

-Rather than becoming obsessive about counting characters, for mail blasts, you need to measure conversions, what message works best for your specific market, and what Subject entices more views and, hopefully, more click-throughs.
+Rather than becoming obsessive about counting characters, for mail blasts, you need to measure conversions (A/B Testing), what message works best for your specific market, and what Subject entices more views and, hopefully, more click-throughs.

 The bottom line is determining what works for you with your specific market to accomplish your goals.
 Then, test, test, test, and then test some more.

-So, as you can see from the tips above, that little Subject field is an essential part of your email that will help you communicate efficiently and clearly.
+So, as you can see from the tips above, the little Subject field is an essential part of your email that helps you communicate efficiently and clearly.

 Keep your Subject field relevant and pithy!